cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 				- [Paras](((63273070-2553-4ea1-8305-cb143a081fb1)))
 			- **ARTICLE 827.**
 			  collapsed:: true
-				- If a will, executed as required by this Code, [[#green]]==incorporates into itself by reference== any document or paper, such document or paper shall not be considered a part of the will unless the following requisites are present: collapsed:: true
+				- If a will, executed as required by this Code, ==incorporates into itself by reference== any document or paper, such document or paper shall not be considered a part of the will unless the following requisites are present: collapsed:: true
 					- (1) The document or paper referred to in the will must be in existence at the time of the execution of the will;
 					- (2) The will must clearly describe and identify the same, stating among other things the number of pages thereof;